linode/docs/docs/guides/databases/harperdb/how-to-create-a-harperdb-cluster/index.md

 1. On a multi-user system, it is best to create a dedicated HarperDB user account with `sudo` access.
 Use this account for the instructions in this guide.

 {{< note >}}
-This guide is written for a non-root user.
+The steps in this guide are written for non-root users.
 Commands that require elevated privileges are prefixed with `sudo`.
-If you are not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
+If you are not familiar with the `sudo` command, see the [Linux Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
 {{< /note >}}

 ## How To Install HarperDB

 Run these instructions on every node in the cluster.
-These guidelines are designed for Ubuntu 22.04 LTS users, but are similar on other Linux distributions.
+These guidelines are designed for Ubuntu 22.04 LTS users but are similar to other Linux distributions.
 HarperDB is also available as a Docker container or as a `.tgz` file for offline installation.
-For more details on these options and on the standard installation procedure, see the [HarperDB installation instructions](https://docs.harperdb.io/docs/install-harperdb).
+For more details on these options and the standard installation procedure, see the [HarperDB installation instructions](https://docs.harperdb.io/docs/install-harperdb).

-1. Ensure the system is up to date.
+1. Ensure the system is up to date by executing the following command:

     ```command
     sudo apt-get update -y && sudo apt-get upgrade -y